litaio/lita-hipchat/README.md

 `:disconnected` - When the robot has disconnected from HipChat.
 No payload.
 `:joined` - When the robot joins a room.
 Payload: `:room`: The String room ID that was joined.
 `:parted` - When the robot parts from a room.
 Payload: `:room`: The String room ID that was parted from.

+## Managing rooms

+To make Lita join or part from rooms, use the [built-in `join` and `part` commands](http://docs.lita.io/getting-started/usage/#managing-rooms).
+For backwards compatibility, the `rooms` configuration attribute will be supported until lita-hipchat 4.0, but you should remove it and begin using the new command instead.
+If the configuration attribute is set, lita-hipchat will honor its value and join those rooms instead of the ones persisted to Redis from using the new commands.

 ## License